imaximix/react-clock-timepicker/README.md

 Contribution Notes
 ------------------

-- you need manually `npm install react` and uninstall it before you `npm link`
+- you need to manually `npm install react` and uninstall it before you `npm link`
     - does anyone know how to make this less annoying?
 - the main time_picker.js file is generated on prepublish
 - .less/.scss files are created from the .css file on prepubish